Kalixo-Labs/kalixolabs.com/content/homepage/about.md

 buttonLink: 'about'
 ---

-Buettner Consulting is a firm based in reality; your
+Buettner Consulting is a firm based in reality; your projects are important to you, and they are important to us.